 Natural gas revenues are recorded in the month produced and delivered to the purchaser using the entitlement method, whereby any production volumes received in excess of the Company's ownership percentage in the property are recorded as a liability.
 If less than Gulfport's entitlement is received, the underproduction is recorded as a receivable.
-At December 31, 2016 and 2015, the Company had no gas imbalance liability.
+At December 31, 2017 and 2016, the Company had a gas imbalance receivable of approximately \$0.2 million.
 Oil revenues are recognized when ownership transfers, which occurs in the month produced.